 You may find yourself in speech-language, occupational, and physical therapies, working hard towards your goals.
-If you’ve worked with a rehab therapist, you’ve likely heard them emphasize the value of home carryover exercises in between sessions, and the importance of quality, consistent, focused practice at home once therapy is finished.
+If you’ve worked with a rehabilitation therapist, you’ve likely heard them emphasize the value of homework or "carryover" exercises in between sessions, and the importance of quality, consistent, focused practice at home once therapy is finished.

-Those days when it’s hard to get motivated, know this:
+Those days when it’s hard to get motivated, know that it's worth it

 We know the positive role that practice plays in brain recovery.
 But sometimes, it can be easier said than done.
 There may be days when you feel exhausted, stressed, or sad, and it can be hard to motivate yourself during your exercises.
 What if you just repeat that language task you know you’re already good at just one more time?
 Ok, you may have been going through the motions, but at least you did it, right?
 Here’s the thing – science tells us it’s not worth it if it’s not challenging.

 A quality challenge is key, says the science

 Thomas Edison said, “there is no substitute for hard work.”
 And he was right.
 To really make those big improvements, your brain needs to work for them.
 Science says your brain only changes when you really challenge it – and this is the important part.

 Studies sponsored by the National Institutes of Health suggest that doing cognitive tasks that feel difficult, like problem solving, learning something new, reading a newspaper article and discussing it with a friend, truly challenge the brain – but note that these activities are more than simply playing games – your brain needs to learn something to have an impact.

 So yes, challenging your brain is an important part of practice.
 But quality practice can only be achieved when given the right amount of challenge.

 Quality practice is only achieved by doing the right amount of challenge